 Gas fireplace inserts require a gas line to accept propane or natural gas.
 If you do not have an existing gas hook up for the fireplace, you will need to hire a professional plumber to run a line for you.
 Most models also require an electrical power source.
 Choose from vent-free, direct vent, and natural vent options for venting the appliance.

-The cost of a gas fireplace insert, including the purchase of the insert, the installation, and any necessary venting, can run from $1,500 to over $4,500.
+The cost of a gas fireplace insert, including the purchase of the insert, the installation, and any necessary venting, can run from $3,200 to $6,600.
 The cost of gas fireplace inserts can vary wildly due to installation costs.

 The lower end of the range assumes that your existing fireplace is in good condition, you already have the gas line to your fireplace, and that you are installing a vent-free unit which won't require any venting components.
 The upper end of the range assumes a direct vent gas insert that will require a co-linear vent system to be installed, possible custom termination flashing or modifications, as well as routing of a gas line from existing gas infrastructure within the home.